im-kuro/piWardriving/README.md

 work along with adding bug fixes and cleaning up the code. soon we will have war driving functionality

 - NO the code is not pretty, i will clean it up later. and NO it does not emit a AP yet, it will be coming in soon updates.
+- YES its slow, like really slow but im working on it. its hard to run a web server and deauth networks on a shitty pi
 ## Installation
 Please note that this MAY not work with some operating systems.
 Heres a chart of the known and tested OS's if you would like to, you can dm me if you have tried it on a os and got it working.